jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- create string type for button id
-- make code more understandable
-  -tests
+- Check unused vars on types / consts / scss
+- Reset when leaving button to fix error
+- check for memory leaks, should reset all vars (state, 3 records)
+- tests
 - add explanations on complex functions
-- check for memory leaks, should reset all vars (state, 3 records)
+- if two events happen at the same time, show side by side
 - Should memoize buttons to prevent rerenders?
 Is it worth it?
 - Last element of planner is next day
-- Create event on start / end if it is close to start/end line of the button
 - Ignore clicking outside button of specific hour (change bg to be sure)
 - Add overflow scroll to planner
+- Rename from cammelcase to kabeb case on scss (variables etc)

 # Future Steps: